East Mesa Juvenile Detention Facility (EMJDF) Sexual Abuse Lawsuits

 San Diego, CA 92158

 This detention facility is located in the Otayo Mesa area of San Diego County and serves as the primary booking location for all juvenile detentions in the area.
-The primary population served is pre-adjudication youth, who remain here before being processed at the San Diego County Juvenile Court.
+The primary population served is pre-adjudication youth who remain here prior to processing at the San Diego County Juvenile Court.

 EMJDF offers behavioral health services, drug and alcohol treatment, training programs, recreation, religious and spiritual services, and medical care.
-All inmates receive a medical and mental health screening upon intake to determine if any immediate interventions are needed.
+All inmates undergo a medical and mental health screening upon intake to determine whether any immediate interventions are required.

-East Mesa Juvenile Detention Facility (EMJDF) Sexual Abuse Allegations
+How Common Are East Mesa Juvenile Detention Facility (EMJDF) Sexual Abuse Allegations?

 The East Mesa facility has received multiple complaints from former inmates, alleging that staff sexually abused or harassed them.

-San Diego County is facing lawsuits from over two dozen victims who claim that guards and staff would assault them in the showers or their bedrooms at bedtime.
+San Diego County is facing lawsuits from over two dozen victims.
+Multiple lawsuits allege that East Mesa guards and staff would assault them in the showers or their bedrooms at bedtime.
+The county’s juvenile detention facilities have become known for widespread sexual abuse as more childhood sexual abuse victims continue to come forward.

-These minors also allege that those who spoke out about the abuse were threatened with extended detention.
-In some cases, guards stated that they would physically attack the victim or even take their life if they chose to speak out.
+These sexually abused minors and lawsuits allege that those who spoke out about the abuse were threatened with extended detention.
+In some cases, California law officers threatened that they would physically attack the victim or even take their life if they chose to speak out.

-The class action lawsuit claims the facility failed to protect survivors from predatory officers and staff.
-Many survivors stated that when they spoke out about the sexual abuse, their testimony was dismissed or ignored.
+The class action lawsuit alleges the facility failed to protect sexually abused survivors from predatory officers and staff.
+Many survivors stated that when they spoke out about the sexual abuse, their testimony was dismissed or ignored, making it challenging to hold institutions accountable.

-In the official complaint, an attorney states that these stories represent “a systemic failure to protect vulnerable minors in our juvenile detention system from egregious sexual misconduct and abuse by the same predator officers and county officials who swore an oath to serve and protect.”
+In the official complaint, a Los Angeles County attorney states that these stories represent “a systemic failure to protect vulnerable minors in our juvenile detention system from egregious sexual misconduct and abuse by the same predator officers and county officials who swore an oath to serve and protect.”

 However, this is not a problem just at East Mesa but at many other facilities throughout San Diego County.
 In 2023, six men filed a lawsuit claiming that they were assaulted at San Diego juvenile detention facilities, including East Mesa.

-Two came forward to share their stories with CBS, alleging that guards assaulted inmates while their colleagues helped or chose to hide the evidence.
+Two who were sexually abused came forward to share their stories with CBS, alleging that guards assaulted inmates while their colleagues helped or chose to hide the evidence.
 One, nicknamed “Paul,” was only 14 when the abuse occurred.

-A staff member locked him into a bathroom and demanded that he pleasure himself, responding with anger and threats when he refused to comply.
-Another staff member was guarding the door so that no one would find out.
+A staff member locked him in a bathroom and demanded that he pleasure himself, responding with anger and threats when he refused to comply.
+Another staff member was guarding the door to prevent anyone from learning.

 With multiple incidents across several facilities, it is clear that the San Diego juvenile detention system has subjected underage inmates to serious abuse that can lead to lifelong mental health issues.
 Reviews demonstrate that conditions remain difficult, including violence against inmates.

 A comprehensive inspection by the State of California found numerous issues at this detention facility.
 In 2023, there were 623 use-of-force events, 368 of which involved pepper spray.
-Many write-ups about the use of force were missing important context, while others did not explain what interventions had been made before choosing to use force.
+Many write-ups about the use of force lacked essential context, while others failed to explain the interventions undertaken before resorting to force.

 EMJDF is supposed to be a place where inmates can receive treatment so that they can lead healthy lives.
 However, abuse from authority figures, especially at a young age, can lead to permanent mental health struggles.
 Those who decide to harm children should be held accountable, and our lawyers can help.

-How Our Legal Team Can Help Victims of East Mesa Juvenile Detention Facility (EMJDF)
+How Can a Legal Team Help Juvenile Inmates of East Mesa Juvenile Detention Facility (EMJDF)?

 The Injury Lawyer Team is here to support survivors and ensure their legal rights are protected.
 Through our fierce advocacy, we have been able to win millions of dollars for sexual abuse survivors, such as a $1,160,000 settlement for a teen abused at a detention facility.

-With San Diego detention center sexual assault lawsuits, we will gather all useful documentation, such as medical records, inspections, witness testimony, and the staff member’s disciplinary record.
-Next, we will file a complaint and begin negotiating a fair settlement based on previous cases.
+With San Diego detention center sexual assault lawsuits, we will help you gather all useful documentation, such as medical expenses, inspections, witness testimony, and the staff’s disciplinary records.
+Next, we will file a complaint and begin negotiating a fair settlement consistent with prior cases.

 Many cases settle with insurance agencies, as the county does not want to risk losing a lawsuit.
 Using the evidence we have gathered, we will maximize your compensation and fight hard to ensure you receive damages for everything you have suffered.